azavea/raster-vision/docs/setup/index.rst

 Using the Docker images published for Raster Vision makes it easy to use a fully set up environment.
 We have tested this with Docker 20, although you may be able to use a lower version.

-The images we publish include plugins and dependencies for using Raster Vision with PyTorch, AWS S3, and Batch.
+The images we publish include all plugins and dependencies for using Raster Vision with PyTorch and AWS.
 These are published to `quay.io/azavea/raster-vision <https://quay.io/repository/azavea/raster-vision>`_.
 To run the container for the latest release, run:

 .. code-block:: console